moveyourdigital/challenge-postcard-lorim-ipsum-blog/README.md

   large: string;
 }
 ```
-Make sure you use this well! 😉
+Make sure you use this one well! 😉

 **The API**

-The API lives in the same domain and port but in a different path.
+The API resides on the same domain and port, but on a different path.
 Just go to [http://localhost:3000/api](http://localhost:3000/api) to see it.

-Itlready has a route that returns a blog post or 404 if the post cannot be found.
+It already has a route that returns a blog post or 404 if the post is not found.
 Head to `/api/posts/<slug>` to fetch just one post.

-**Note:** You can use `getServerSideProps` instead of `getStaticProps` to fetch the blog post from the API.
+**Note:** You can use `getServerSideProps` instead of `getStaticProps` to fetch the API blog post.

-Add a link to each ```<PostCard />``` to their corresponding URI.
+Add a link for each ```<PostCard />``` to its corresponding URI.

 #### Notes:
-- The post body should be readable.
-There's a Tailwind plugin called [Typography](https://github.com/tailwindlabs/tailwindcss-typography) which can help you here a lot!
+- The body of the post should be legible.
+There is a Tailwind plugin called [Typography](https://github.com/tailwindlabs/tailwindcss-typography) that can help you a lot here!
 It's up to you to use it or not.
-- Take into consideration any accessibility aids you can provide, either by using HTML semantics or color contrasts.
+- Consider any accessibility aids you can provide, for example using HTML semantics or color contrasts.

 ## Final thoughts 💡

-I hope you enjoy doing this challenge.
-Most of the things you use and build here are our daily activities (although, in a larger scale).
+I hope you enjoy taking up this challenge.
+Most of the things you use and build here are our daily activities (albeit on a large scale).

 Make sure your code is clean and understandable.
-Do not merge your Pull Request!
+Do not merge your pull request!

 Happy coding! 🤓 🥳